Cooperative Educational Program

 - Contact the Career and Professional Development Office for listings of opportunities.
 They can also help you create your resume and discuss interview techniques.

 - Once you have registered in the Pioneer Career Network (PCN), you can start receiving offers from companies.

 - You will still not be allowed to participate in a co-op or internship until the director of EMS co-op/internship (Jim Almquist) has approved your application.
-Look under "APPLY FOR CO-OP OR INTERNSHIP" below for links to the application.
+Look under "APPLY FOR CO-OP / INTERNSHIP" below for links to the application.

 - Register for the course: In your program, register for either 3950 for a co-op, or 3970 for an internship.